Belle Mitchell

 Belle Mitchell (September 24, 1889 – February 12, 1979) was an American stage and film actress.
 She appeared in more than 100 films between 1915 and 1978.
 She was born in Croswell, Michigan and died in Woodland Hills, Los Angeles.

 Partial filmography

+(NOTE: In the IMDb list, it states that she appeared in some Harold Lloyd and Stan Laurel (solo) films, but this information is incorrect as another actress with the same name actually appeared in those films.)